fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 At the moment there are only a few changes to make the files Arduino compatible for use with RP2040 devices.

+This means that they are actually the master copies for documentation rather than being a backup.

 ## FC++ History

 These codes have a very long history which I will not go into here.